What’s in an adjective? ‘Democrat Party’ label on the rise

 Amid bipartisan calls to dial back extreme partisanship following the insurrection, the intentional misuse of “Democrat” as an adjective remains in nearly universal use among Republicans.
 Propelled by conservative media, it also has caught on with far-right elements that were energized by the Trump presidency.

 Academics and partisans disagree on the significance of the word play.
-Is it a harmless political tactic intended to annoy Republican opponents, or a maliciously subtle vilification of one of America’s two major political parties that further divides the nation?
+Is it a harmless political tactic intended to annoy Republicans’ opponents, or a maliciously subtle vilification of one of America’s two major political parties that further divides the nation?

 Thomas Patterson, a political communication professor at Harvard’s Shorenstein Center on Media, Politics and Public Policy, said using “Democrat” as an adjective delivers a “little twist” of the knife with each usage because it irritates Democrats, but sees it as little more than that.